AlejandroPerezB2B/Syncbeateyeeg/README.md

 % Initially, we aimed to process the synchronized EEG-HR-EYE data in a single file.
 However, due to complications with the clean_artifacts function's operation on specific channels, we opted to split the data back into EEG and HR-EYE components for simplicity and to ensure smooth processing.

-% Functions to be used in the following order
+% Functions to be used in the following order:

 1.- replaceEyeLinkStrings()